-- 1. What is the packaging used for your domestic sales of like goods? - In our domestic market, we sell almost exclusively on returnable metal racks or on open returnable steel frames for larger sizes.
+- 1. What is the packaging used for your domestic sales of like goods?
+In our domestic market, we sell almost exclusively on returnable metal racks or on open returnable steel frames for larger sizes.
 Occasionally, wooden boxes are used, but only for small volumes of cut size glass.
-When packing glass on racks, paper is used between the sheets of glass, and then secured with pieces of wood and foam on the edges and wrapped in rope.
-When packing glass on open steel frames, paper is also used between the sheets, and a plastic tarp is pulled over the frame, which is secured by rope.
 The racks and frames hold up to 1.5 to 2.5 tons of glass and need to be moved using forklifts.
 The cost includes the in-house labour of securing the glass on the racks and frames.
 The in-house labour includes the cost of one employee's time for closing up and securing the racks, while two employees are needed for closing up and securing the larger steel frames.
 Boxes are closed up with one person, similar to export lumber types. - 2.
 What is the packaging used for your export sales of the goods to Australia?
-We used wooden end-caps. - 3.
+We used wooden end-caps, wooden frames, and steel racks. - 3.
 If there are distinct differences in packaging between your domestic and export sales: - (a) Provide details of the differences